WHAT IS FERPA?

 - The student's written consent must be received prior to releasing identifiable data from the records to anyone other than those specified in numbers 4 - 7 below.

-- Tusculum College is authorized to provide access to students' records to Tusculum College officials and employees who have legitimate interests in such access; these are persons who have responsibilities in the College's academic, administrative, or service functions.
+- Tusculum University is authorized to provide access to students' records to Tusculum University officials and employees who have legitimate interests in such access; these are persons who have responsibilities in the University's academic, administrative, or service functions.